Sudan says 87 killed when troops broke up protest, critics say too low

 Saeed gave the ranks and initials of eight officers charged with crimes against humanity, which is punishable by death or life imprisonment under military law.
 He did not give full names.

-A brigadier general, referred to as A. A. M., mobilised a riot force of the paramilitary Rapid Support Forces, on the orders of two senior officers but not members of Sudan’s top leadership, and told them to whip protesters, Saeed said.
+A brigadier general, referred to as A. A. M., mobilised a riot force of the Rapid Support Forces, on the orders of two senior officers but not members of Sudan’s top leadership, and told them to whip protesters, Saeed said.

 Saeed said the committee had not uncovered any incidents of rape, although U.S.-based Physicians for Human Rights cited local medics as saying women had their clothes torn off and were raped.

 It was not possible for Reuters to independently verify the reports of rape.
-Activists say Sudanese women are reluctant to publicly say they were raped to avoid any social sigma.
+Activists say Sudanese women are reluctant to publicly say they were raped to avoid social sigma.

 Sudan’s military council, which took power after former military officer Bashir was deposed, has previously denied any rape took place.

-Additional reporting by Ahmed Tolba in Cairo; Writing by Yousef Saba; Editing by Mark Potter and Edmund Blair
+Reporting by Eltayeb Siddig in Khartoum; Additional reporting by Ahmed Tolba and Omar Fahmy in Cairo; Writing by Yousef Saba; Editing by Mark Potter, Edmund Blair and Daniel Wallis